Constitutional Court Procedure Act

 (2) Chapter IV (disputes between constitutional organs): the petitioning highest state organ and the respondent organ;

-(3) Chapter V (impeachment of President and Vice President): the petitioning impeaching authority and the impeached;
+(3) Chapter V (impeachment of the President or the Vice President): the petitioning impeaching authority and the impeached;

 (4) Chapter VI (dissolution of unconstitutional political parties): the petitioning authority and the respondent political party;

-(5) Chapter VII (local self-government): the petitioning local self-government body or the petitioning legislative or executive authorities thereof; and
+(5) Chapter VII (local self-government): the petitioning local self-government body or the petitioning legislative or executive authorities thereof; or

 (6) Chapter VIII (uniform interpretation of statutes and regulations): the person lodging a petition.